octaltree/linearf/README.md

 * Respect denite.nvim
   - Value extensiblity
 * Show the first view faster
-* Return in linear time even for huge sources
+* Respond as fast as if they were in linear time even for huge sources

 ## Requirements
 * cargo